The Perfect Info-Tech Workplace

 Comfortable Offices

 I don’t necessarily agree that your workers should have spacious offices with doors that close, but they should still be comfortable enough.
-At one of my workplace, I constantly had to move to let other people out of their seats, and this was unbearable.
+At one of my workplaces, I constantly had to move to let other people out of their seats, and this was unbearable.
 So don’t do that.

 In one job that I fondly remember, every employee had their own spacious cube, with a desk to put a computer and a place to put a few chairs.
 This was much more like it.